 James McKeen Cattell

-James McKeen Catell helped established psychology as a legitimate science and became the first psychology professor in the United States.
-Cattell started out studying English literature, but developed an interest in the field of psychology after meeting German psychologist Wilhelm Wundt.
+James McKeen Catell helped establish psychology as a legitimate science and became the first psychology professor in the United States.
+Cattell started out studying English literature but developed an interest in psychology after meeting German psychologist Wilhelm Wundt.
 Cattell traveled to Germany to become Wundt’s assistant and later published the first psychology dissertation by an American.

-After returning to the U.S., Cattell held a number of teaching positions and was influential in the formation of several major publications including The Journal of Science and The Psychological Review.
+After returning to the U.S., Cattell held several teaching positions and was influential in forming several major publications, including The Journal of Science and The Psychological Review.
 In addition to helping advance psychology in the United States, Cattell also influenced other prominent psychologists including Edward L. Thorndike.

 Mary Whiton Calkins

-Regardless of this, Calkins went on to have a successful and influential career in psychology.
-She invented the paired-associate technique, contributed to dream research, advocated self psychology, and wrote more than 100 professional papers on topics in both psychology and philosophy.
+Regardless, Calkins went on to have a successful and influential career in psychology.
+She invented the paired-associate technique, contributed to dream research, advocated self-psychology, and wrote more than 100 professional papers on topics in both psychology and philosophy.

 Mamie Phipps Clark